optaimi/clouide/README.md

 To ensure security when running on a cloud VM:

   - **User Isolation**: The backend runs inside a Docker container as a generic user named `coder`.
-This prevents the web terminal from accessing root files or your cloud provider credentials (like `adamenty`).
+This prevents the web terminal from accessing root files or your cloud provider credentials.
   - **Volume Mapping**: User projects are persisted in a local `workspaces/` directory, which is mounted into the container with restricted permissions.
   - **Frontend Mounting**: The frontend build artifacts (`dist/`) are mounted read-only into the container for serving.